athulkrishnan/athulkrishnan.github.io/README.md

 **Readme**

-Source code to my [old] personal webpage, which is now offline.
-The new website [node.js FTW] can be accessed at www.athulkrishnan.com
+Source code to my old personal webpage.
-Also using this repo as a CDN for my other websites.
 Built on Bootstrap with [very] basic HTML.
+The new website can be accessed at [www.athulkrishnan.com](https://www.athulkrishnan.com)